 The following literacy experiences and tasks can provide enough variety and are OH SO VALUABLE in understanding the processes and thinking of the readers in a classroom!!

 Keep reading for more info about each of these authentic learning tasks.

 Make sure to scroll down page for the real world connections and materials your students will need.

 Give students a choice of what they would like to read.
 Provide a variety of reading materials from which to choose.
-Have students apply the standards based learning of comprehension strategy work within their own reading selections.
+Have students apply the standards-based learning of comprehension strategy work within their own independent reading selections.

 MATERIALS NEEDED: School Library & Classroom Library with a variety of text genres and text types

 REAL WORLD CONNECTION: We like to have choice in what we read.
 Sometimes it's not possible, but we are more engaged in our own reading choices.
 Imagine if someone told you what you could and couldn't read while sitting on your back porch drinking coffee (or whatever else you enjoy drinking! :)

 Stop and Jots